 Prices

-Here are some prices that travellers often wonder about when visiting Norway.
-The list below shows average prices in January 2024 and are subject to change.
+Here are some prices that travelers often wonder about when visiting Norway.
+These prices are rough estimates:

 Tipping